tangentyh/notes-of-tan/docs/backend/java/javaIO.md

        ```java
        MODIFIER Object readResolve() throws ObjectStreamException;
        ```
-   - serial number — associate the object a number in encounter order and save or read the object data when first encounter, only save the serial number or read the object reference when encountered afterwards
+   - serial number — when serializing, associate the object a number in encounter order and save or read the object data when first encounter, only save the serial number or read the object reference when encountered afterwards
    - file structure
      - magic number — `ACED`
      - version number of the object serialization format — `0005` for JDK 8